Darialyphia/clash-of-destiny/docs/DESIGN_DOCMENT.md

 In addition to their mana and destiny gain, players have the ability to perform one resource action every turn.
 Here are the available resource actions:
 - Spend 1 mana to draw 1 card.
 - Put a card in their hand at the bottom of their deck and draw 1 card.
-- Banish a card in their hand to gain 1 destiny.
+- Banish up to 3 cards in their hand to gain up to 3 destiny.

 ## Decks